ophintor/ansible-docker-ucp/README.md

 1. Press Done and wait for the install to finish.
 Reboot and login into the system using the VM console.
 2. Once we are logged into the system we need to configure a yum repository so we can install any packages required at a later stage.
 We can do this in three different ways:

 **Option 1:** Use Red Hat subscription manager to register your system.
 This is the easiest way and will give you automatically access to the official Red Hat repositories.
-It requires having a Red Hat Network account though, so if you don&#39;t have one, you can use either Option 2 or 3.
+It requires having a Red Hat Network account though, so if you don't have one, you can use either Option 2 or 3.
 For option run you would do:

 ```# subscription-manager register --auto-attach```